 Some content might be evergreen, meaning it worked then and it works now like my post about saying goodbye to your “info” email address.

-Some content might need a refresh like this post originally published in 2016 on how to evaluate your web content.
+You can repurpose blog content or give it a refresh like this post originally published in 2016 on how to evaluate your web content.
 This post is still useful, and it would be good to add newer findings to it.
 The same is true for my Tools I Love post originally published in 2014.

 Maybe you’ve got older stuff that was applicable at the time but less-so now, or your opinion has changed (yes, that’s allowed!).
 Perhaps you have deeper insight now, or maybe the technology or landscape has evolved.